nguyenthanhtuanncku/C9_W4/README.md

 # Developing-Data-Products-R-Markdown-Presentation-Plotly

-## This is a repo with the gh-pages branch.
-The HTML page can be viewed online by clicking [on this Github Pages link.](https://aniruddhachakraborty.github.io/Developing-Data-Products-R-Markdown-Presentation-Plotly/Plotly.html)

 ## R markdown and compiled HTML (Source code) files can be found in the repository itself.

 ## Synopsis